ChangSuNam/-generative-art/index.md

 The target audience of this art is students and staff of the college where it was installed.
 I decided to create a generative visual poem about rain because I wanted to display something about nature, which the target audiences tend to forget about working indoors most of their time.

 Issue I encountered during this project was trying to load the text to ESP32.
 Most of the teammates had similar issue with this.
 Some of us had to get a new device, and some of us could fix this issue by importing the library again on Arduino.
-It was also hard to
+It was also hard to figure out how many lines and characters fit on the screen.
+By trial and error, I found out that 40 characters fit in one line when the font size is 1, and 16 lines of this can fit on ESP32 with screen size 160*128

 ###Video illustrating how the arts were installed: